 When changing the air filter element, use only the Motorcraft air filter element listed.
-Refer to Motorcraft Part Numbers.
+Refer to Motorcraft part numbers in this chapter.

 Note: Do not start your engine with the air cleaner removed and do not remove it while the engine is running.